OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

         * by dragging a box on the map while holding down the :kbd:`shift key` - this will zoom in to the box selected (or as near as will fit in the screen).

+#.
 Experiment with this view and look at some of the other previews.
-Once you are happy with looking at data you can move on to adding some new data.
+Once you are comfortable viewing existing data you can move on to adding some new data.

 Loading Data
 ================================================================================